debonet/within/README.md

 ### Returns

 a Promise that resolves with the result of `func(...arguments)` or Promise.reject(Within.TimeoutError) in the event that that the call to `func`does not complete within the indicaed `maxTime`.

+## within.limit( maxTime, func )

+### Parameters

+`maxTime`
+the maximum duration (in microseconds) to wait before rejecting the promise with a within.TimeoutError.

+`func`
+a function that will be timelimited

+### Returns

+a function that returns a promise Promise that resolves with the result of `func(...arguments)` or Promise.reject(Within.TimeoutError) in the event that that the call to `func` does not complete within the indicaed `maxTime`.